jspotten/collaborate/README.md

 - The float css property moves an element to the left or right of its container element and allows inline elements to wrap around it.
 - @media selector dynamically detects the size and orientation of the device and applies CSS rules to represent the structure of the HTML in a way that accommodates the change.

+<h4>JavaScript</h4>

+<h5>JavaScript Type and Construct</h5>

+- JavaScript defines several primitive types:
+  - Null:	The type of a variable that has not been assigned a value.
+  - Undefined:	The type of a variable that has not been defined.
+  - Boolean:	true or false.
+  - Number:	A 64 bit signed number.
+  - BigInt:	A number of arbitrary magnitude.
+  - String:	A textual sequence of characters.
+  - Symbol:	A unique value.
+- JavaScript defines several object types:
+  - Object:	A collection of properties represented by name value pairs.
+Values can be of any type.	{a:3, b:'fish'}
+  - Function:	An object that has the ability to be called.	function a() {}
+  - Date:	Calendar dates and times.	new Date('1995-12-17')
+  - Array:	An ordered sequence of any type.
+[3, 'fish']
+  - Map:	A collection of key value pairs that support efficient lookups.	new Map()
+  - JSON:	A lightweight data-interchange format used to share information across programs.	{"a":3, "b":"fish"}
+ - JS supports concatenation with '+' and equality with '==='.
+ - JavaScript is a weakly typed language.
+That means that a variable always has a type, but the variable can change type when it is assigned a new value, or that types can be automatically converted based upon the context that they are used in.
+- Also supports loops used in other languages like for, while, and do while.
+- But it has some other loops that are similar:
+  - The for in statement iterates over an object's property names.
+    - For arrays the object's name is the array index.
+  - The for of statement iterates over an iterable's (Array, Map, Set, ...) property values.